 Segmentation creates a wall between these zones.
 Clinical systems and guest devices share the internet connection but cannot reach each other.

-This is the zone where your server, operatory workstations, front desk computers, and any device that accesses patient data lives.
-Access to this zone is restricted to authorized devices and users.
+Your server, operatory workstations, front desk computers, and any device that accesses patient data lives here.
+Access is restricted to authorized devices and users only.
 No personal devices, no patient Wi-Fi, and no guest access belongs on this network.

 Patients and visitors connect here.
 This network has internet access but cannot reach any clinical systems.
 It should also have bandwidth limits so patient devices cannot consume all available bandwidth and slow down clinical operations.